 - Suspiciously Similar Substitute: "Seagull" swipes the bassline from "Taxman" by The Beatles; "Chelsea Girl" nicks the guitar melody from "Ticket to Ride".

 - Textless Album Cover: Nowhere, depending on the printing.
-Some of the earlier, rarer prints have the name of the album and band on it; nearly all of the vinyl copies have that.
+Some earlier, rarer prints have the album and band name on it; nearly all vinyl copies have that.